 College of Marin's Community Education Department offers students access to a variety of Community Services (fee-based) classes which can assist in achieving personal, educational, and professional goals.
 These classes provide the Marin community with lifelong learning opportunities, a place to prepare for entering college credit and transfer programs, and career development classes designed to serve the working adult.
 Community Services

 Community Services courses offer Marin residents of all ages a wealth of opportunities for personal development, skills development, cultural enrichment, and recreational enjoyment.
 Thousands of students enroll each year in Community Services classes, which are taught by some of the finest instructors in the country.
 Classes cover a broad spectrum of interests and disciplines, including art, writing, literature, dramatic arts, music, and much more.
-In order to make offerings as convenient as possible, classes are held on campus and off campus.

-A variety of business, professional, and career development classes and workshops, including introductory classes in software and marketing, are offered for the working population.
+A variety of business, professional, and career development classes and workshops, are offered for the working population.